erictt/computer-science-learning/source/_posts/cs6250/week-5-router-design-and-algorithems-part-1.md

 * Why do we need multibit tries?
     * While a **unibit trie** is very efficient and offers advantages such as fast lookup and easier updates, its most significant problem is the number of memory accesses required to perform a lookup.
 For 32 bit addresses, we can see that looking up the address in a unibit trie might require 32 memory accesses, in the worst case.
 Assuming a 60 nsec latency, the worst-case search time is 1.92 microseconds.
 This could be very inefficient in high-speed links.
-    * Instead, we can implement lookups using a stride.
-The stride is the number of bits that we check at each step.
+    * Instead, we can implement lookups using a stride. **The stride is the number of bits that we check at each step**[Quiz].
     * So an alternative to unibit tries are the **multibit tries**.
 A multibit trie is a trie where each node has 2^k children, where k is the stride.
 Next, we will see that we can have two flavors of multibit tries: **fixed-length stride** tries and **variable-length stride** tries.

 ### Prefix Expansion